 - Sign-up postdocs as members of your PDA and/or the NPA: Have sign-up sheets ready and collect new members on sight (follow this link to download a sign-up sheet and membership fliers).
-Let people know that they are entitled to a free Affiliate Membership if their institution is a member of the NPA already but also make them aware of the Full Individual membership category.
+Let people know that they are entitled to a free Affiliate membership if their institution is a Sustaining Member of the NPA already but also make them aware of the Full, Individual membership category.

 Choosing a Location